Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

     Type: Null is a |pokemob| created in the laboratory, so there's nothing more fair than creating it inside of |Pokecube| too.

-    1. Find the _`aether_foundation` in Warm Oceans
+    1. Find the :ref:`aether_foundation` in Warm Oceans
-    2. Find Faba, & battle him!
+    2. Find Faba, and battle him!
     3. Trade for the Imprisonment Helmet
     4. Craft a :ref:`cloner` and a :ref:`siphon`
     5. To power the :ref:`cloner`, use the :ref:`siphon` with an electric |pokemob|.